Hillbilly Highway: The decline of mining and the move north

-Given the instability of coal prices, particularly after World War I ended, and the ongoing union fights, many miners chose to leave the industry and migrate north for jobs, a migration that has come to be known as the Hillbilly Highway.
+Given the instability of coal prices, particularly after World War I ended, and the ongoing union fights, many miners chose to leave the industry and migrate north for jobs.
+This resulted in the economic exploitation of coal workers which is a period from 1880 to 1930 called the "Coal Wars".
+One of the most notable events during the coal wars was the Battle of Blair Mountain.
+This battle came to be known as the largest labor uprising in the United States history as well as being the largest armed uprising since the Civil War.
+This tragic event lead to upwards of 100 people being killed while many more were arrested.
+With the added friction in coal mining, and prohibition taking full effect, many so called mountain people carried on selling moonshine since that was one of the prime sources of income at the time.
+Though this trend would start to slowdown due to the increasing interest of the government to go after these people since it was after all illegal.
 Factories like General Motors started recruiting people after World War II, causing around seven million people to migrate North.
-Whites tended to go to areas in Ohio and Pittsburgh, while African- Americans tended to go to areas in Detroit and Baltimore.
-Singer Steve Earle wrote a song titled "Hillbilly Highway", recorded on his 1986 album Guitar Town.
+Whites tended to go to areas in Ohio and Pittsburgh, while African-Americans tended to go to areas in Detroit and Baltimore.

 Appalachian migration

 As much so as coal mining, migration has been an important part of the Appalachian experience.
 Large numbers of people migrated out of Appalachia in the 20th century for economic reasons.
 Between 1910 and 1960, millions of Southerners left their home states of Tennessee, Kentucky, the Carolinas, Virginia and West Virginia.
 A large percentage of those leaving Kentucky, West Virginia, and Tennessee went north for jobs in the industrial sector.

 Many West Virginians and Kentuckians migrated to the industrial cities of Ohio, for jobs in rubber and steel.
 Industrial towns in Southern Ohio, including Dayton and Cincinnati, were favorites for migrants from Eastern Kentucky because they remained close to home.
 Some Ohio companies (including Champion Paper Company, Lorillard Tobacco Company, and Armco Steel) reportedly recruited their labor force from specific counties in the mountains, and gave preference to employees' family members when hiring new workers, making out-migration from rural Appalachia easier.